mauget/forward-ref/README.md

 # Illustrate React forwardRef
-Toggles focus between two components idenfied by refs.
+This demo of React's forwardRef wrapper toggles focus between two components idenfied by refs.
 A `ref` normally applies to an html element, not a React component.
 A forwardRef wrapper enables its wrapped component to forward a ref prop to an embedded html element.

 Clicking the button toggles the focus between the two custom `Input` components: